project-n-samples/dotnet-lambda-demo/README.md

 #### Testing Bolt or S3 Operations

 `BoltS3OpsHandler` is the handler that enables the user to perform Bolt or S3 operations.
-It sends a Bucket / Object request to Bolt or S3 and returns an appropriate response based on the parameters passed in as input.
+It sends a Bucket or Object request to Bolt or S3 and returns an appropriate response based on the parameters passed in as input.

 * BoltS3OpsHandler is the handler that is invoked by AWS Lambda to process an incoming event.
 To use this handler,